Braveras/rok-ranking-scanner/README.md

 Average time per profile is 7-8 seconds, which results in an total average scanning time of 35-40 minutes for top300.

+# How to use
+Just open the player ranking menu and start the tool

 ![Example](https://i.gyazo.com/49f0a946a4fad7b8ca860fb4b7c5053b.png)